qiaosungithub/flow-matching/code/README.md

 This code is copied from Kaiming's rectified flow, but we want to change it into nnx for further use.

-This `FM` branch serves as the main branch of the repo.
+This `FM-nnx` branch serves as the main branch of the repo.
 Any other modifications are based on this branch, and will merge useful stuff into this branch.

 ## FID mu and sigma